A quantum picture of light-suppressed photosynthetic charge transfer: Model

 A major difference between a thermal state and a coherent state (or a Fock state) is that the suppression of quantum tunneling is weakened in the former case due to the presence of thermal fluctuation introduced by photons partly destroying the quantum coherence underlying localization of the electron, reflected by an extra logarithm factor in the leaked population, Eq.~(\ref{eq:twenty}).
 This weakening effect originates from an incoherent superposition of different photon-number components in a thermal state and is \emph{not} damping in nature.
 In very high light, $\delta P_{L;1} \rightarrow 0$ because $1/x$ decays faster than $\ln x$ grows, and the electron will be permanently localized in $\ket{L}$.

-In Fig.~\ref{fig:two}, we compare exact results of $\delta P_{L}$ for a Fock state, a coherent state and a thermal state, given in Eqs.~(\ref{eq:eight})(\ref{eq:sixteen})(\ref{eq:nineteen}), as functions of (mean) photon numbers $\expect{n}=n$, $m_{\alpha}$ and $m_{\beta}$, respectively.
+In Fig.~\ref{fig:two}, we compare exact results of $\delta P_{L}$ for a Fock state, a coherent state and a thermal state, given in Eqs.~(\ref{eq:eight}) (\ref{eq:sixteen})(\ref{eq:nineteen}), as functions of (mean) photon numbers $\expect{n}=n$, $m_{\alpha}$ and $m_{\beta}$, respectively.
+We have chosen a finite $\epsilon$ in order to distinguish between a Fock state and a coherent state, which would be identical in the macroscopic limit.
 At large photon numbers, $\delta P_{L}$ for a coherent state and for a Fock state become hardly discernible, whereas that for a thermal state diminishes at a much slower rate.
 In addition, we notice the existence of maxima at some finite photon numbers before $\delta P_{L}$ decays asymptotically.
 Mathematically, $\delta P_{L;2}$ are of comparable orders of magnitudes as (but still smaller than) $\delta P_{L;1}$ near these maxima.
 Physically, the electron is least localized in $\ket{L}$.
 Thus, upon increasing the intensity of light from zero, an electron in $\ket{L}$ is first leaked out to $\ket{R}$ and $\ket{R^*}$, and later trapped back in $\ket{L}$.
 A further numerical analysis (not shown) confirms the generality of this finding and that the locations of maxima move towards zero photons at larger $\epsilon$ settings.
 Variation of $\epsilon$ at a given photon number exhibits a similar behavior of $\delta P_{L}$.
 The maxima move closer to $\epsilon=0$ when a larger photon number is chosen.
 This is not surprising since $\epsilon$ and photon number enter the expressions of populations as a symmetric product.
 To first order, they should affect the populations in a similar fashion.